Skip to main content

 "So, you heard…"

-"I told you this will happen.
+"I told you this would happen.
 I told you ... and you are at fault over this..."
 She heard her snap.

-"Look, Guys stray... it is your duty to keep him interested."
+"Look, Guys tend to stray... it is your duty to keep him interested."
 She couldn't believe her ears.

 " Listen...
 I..."
 She tried hard not to choke on her tears.